 How are applications reviewed?

-Representatives from PLA, YALSA, and ODLOS will review application and select participants based on demonstrated willingness to support the goals of III.
+Representatives from PLA and past III mentors will review application and select participants based on demonstrated willingness to support the goals of III.

 When will I be notified if my library is accepted?